 Engraving Drills

 Essentially, we work with portable nail drills.
 You want to look for a rechargeable machine (not wall plug-in) that reaches at least 35,000 RPM.
-I highly recommend a brushless (a.k.a. coreless) motor drill if your budget allows, but a regular motor is fine for a beginner starting out as a hobbyist.
+I highly recommend a brushless motor drill if your budget allows, but a regular motor is fine for a beginner starting out as a hobbyist.

 Learn about the difference between the motor types here.